 In legal terms, the standard of care means that a business is required to take action to protect against or eliminate a rodent infestation that a similarly situated business would pursue under the same or similar set of circumstances.

-In addition, maintaining a legal standard of care in regard to rodents requires a business to adhere to any laws, ordinances, or regulations that pertain to that business’s operations.
+In addition, maintaining a legal standard of care regarding rodents requires a business to adhere to any laws, ordinances, or regulations about that business’s operations.

 Overview of Reasonable Steps to Protect Against and Eradicate a Rodent Infestation

-Although there may be some specific steps that need to be taken to protect against and eradicate a rodent infestation in a particular industry or business sector, there are practices and actions that are applicable to businesses of all types.
+Although some specific steps need to be taken to protect against and eradicate a rodent infestation in a particular industry or business sector, there are practices and actions applicable to businesses of all types.

 These essential steps typically include: